What Impression Share Is And How To Improve It

 How To Improve Your Impression Share

-You can gain impression share in two ways; by improving your rank or increasing your budget.
+You can gain higher impressions in two ways; by improving your rank or increasing your budget.

 When you don’t have enough budget, Google won’t show your ad as frequently as possible.
 For example, Google might slow down the delivery of your ads, or maybe you run out of budget too early, causing you to miss out on impressions later in the day.